-'Impairment allowances' A provision held on the balance sheet as a result of the raising of a charge against profit for incurred losses in the lending book.
+'Impairment Allowances' A provision held on the balance sheet as a result of the raising of a charge against profit for expected losses in the lending book.
 An impairment allowance may either be identified or unidentified and individual or collective.

-'Impairment coverage ratio' Impairment allowance held against balances in specific LTV band expressed as a percentage of balances in the specific LTV Band.
+'Impairment Coverage Ratio' Impairment allowance held against balances in a specific portfolio expressed as a percentage of balances in the specific portfolio.